alex-s168/website/pages/compiler-pattern-matching.typ

   Instead of brute-forcing all peephole optimizations (of which there can be a LOT in advanced compilers), the compiler can organize all the patterns to provide more efficient matching.
   I didn't yet investigate how to do this.
-If you have any ideas regarding this, please #flink(alex_contact_url)[contact me.]
+If you have any ideas regarding this, please #flink(people.alex.url)[contact me.]

   There are other ways to speed up the pattern matching and rewrite process using this too.
 ]